 When coming to Vietnam, you easily see countless eateries with a signboard “cơm bình dân”.
 The majority of these eateries are a small, family-run business offering a variety of home-cooked dishes at budget prices.

 In Vietnamese, “cơm bình dân” means “common rice”.
-Especially busy at lunchtimes, “cơm bình dân” serves customers from all walks of life: from clerks to labourers, from students to long-vehical drivers.
+Especially busy at lunchtimes, “cơm bình dân” serves customers from all walks of life: from clerks to labourers, from students to long-vehicle drivers.
 Don’t expect the eateries to look good as these places are all about the food.
-They are simple, informal places with plastic chairs and tables where people arrive to fill their stomatch with good hearty food in the little time and quickly leave in a few minutes.
+They are simple, informal places with plastic chairs and tables where people arrive to fill their stomach with good hearty food in the little time and quickly leave in a few minutes.

 If you do not care too much about the décor, “cơm bình dân” eateries are good places to get a taste of local fare.
-All the dishes served at the eateries are classic, standadar which you would find on the meals of any Vietnamese family.
+All the dishes served at the eateries are classic, standard which you would find on the meals of any Vietnamese family.
 There are regional differences between common rice eateries in Hanoi and Ho Chi Minh, but pork and fish are always the main dishes.
-The food is displayed in metal trays behind glass cabinet to avoid dust.
+The food is displayed in metal trays behind a glass cabinet to avoid dust.
 At least a dozen dishes are well prepared for ordering.